IsaacKhor/blog-source/content/_index.md

 Precision Time Protocol (PTP) on linux.

 **Autograder for Clark CS Courses** - I was in charge of Clark's autograding infrastructure for several CS courses.
-Email me or the CS department for access; this is not code we want public.
+Email the CS department for access.